pydata/xarray/doc/user-guide/io.rst

 These instructions are stored in an underlying "backend".

 Xarray comes with several backends that cover many common data formats.
-Many more backends are available via external libraries, or you can write your own.
+Many more backends are available via external libraries, or you can `write your own <https://docs.xarray.dev/en/stable/internals/how-to-add-new-backend.html>`_.
 This diagram aims to help you determine - based on the format of the file you'd like to read - which type of backend you're using and how to use it.